minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

 Is an Applied Scientist II at Amazon Web Services (AWS) AI Labs.
 He is working in the science team behind [Amazon Q for Business](https://aws.amazon.com/q/business/).
 Minh obtained a PhD degree in Computer Science at the [University of Oregon](https://www.uoregon.edu/) under the supervision of Professor [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](https://github.com/nlp-uoregon).
-His research areas involve multilingual natural language processing, information extraction, knowledge graph construction, retrieval-augmented generation, and question answering.
+His research areas involve multilingual natural language processing, information extraction, knowledge graph construction and reasoning, retrieval-augmented generation, and question answering.

 Education
 ------